 In 1 Cor.
-10:16 both container and contents are here is literal. meant as previously shown.
+10:16 both container and contents are meant as previously shown.
 Next Musgrave jumps on the Greek on page 24, "To the Greek!
-To the Greek! shout our friends - - - the cup is taken from poterion, which means a drinking vessel, a vessel out of which one drinks.'
+To the Greek! shout our friends - - - - the cup is taken from poterion, which means a drinking vessel, a vessel out of which one drinks.'
 Seldom, if ever, do they tell anyone cup in Matt.
 26:39 is from the same Greek word poterion.
 Let this poterion (cup, a drinking vessel, a vessel out of which one drinks) pass from me."
-Hear Clark's Commenstry on this, "It seems to be an allusion to a very ancient method of punishing criminals.
-A cup of poison was put in their hands and they were obliged to drink it. - - - Pass from me-Perhaps, there is an allusion here to several criminals standing in a row, who are all to drink of the same cup, but the judge extending favor to a certain one, the cup passed by him to the next."
+Hear Clark's Commensary on this, "It seems to be an allusion to a very ancient method of punishing criminals.
+A cup of poison was put in their hands and they were obliged to drink it. - - - - Pass from me-Perhaps, there is an allusion here to several criminals standing in a row, who are all to drink of the same cup, but the judge extending favor to certain one, the cup passed by him to the next."
 So, there seems to be a literal cup involved here also in this metaphorical comparison.
 My next article will close this series.
-(To be continued) article will close this series.
-(LaGrange, Georgia.
+(To be continued)

-ADDRESS ON WAR, No. 4

-By A. Campbell
+ADDRESS ON WAR, No. 4 By A. Campbell